Observations from the UW Huskies’ 10th practice of the spring

 Junior cornerback Trent McDuffie continues to take part in individual drills but sit out scrimmage sessions, allowing sophomore walk-on Mishael Powell to scrimmage with the starters opposite junior Kyler Gordon.

-Safety Asa Turner and cornerback Kasen Kinchen also sat out Friday’s practice, while inside linebackers Alphonzo Tuputala and Miki Ah You and running back Sam Adams II didn’t appear to be present.
+Safety Asa Turner and cornerback Kasen Kinchen also sat out practice, while inside linebackers Alphonzo Tuputala and Miki Ah You and running back Sam Adams II didn’t appear to be present.

-Without Smalls and junior Zion Tupuola-Fetui (who will miss 6-10 months with a torn Achilles), the starting outside linebackers were senior Ryan Bowman and sophomore Bralen Trice, with senior Jeremiah Martin and redshirt freshman Cooper McDonald working into the top rotation as well.
+Without Smalls and junior Zion Tupuola-Fetui (who will miss 6-10 months with a torn Achilles), the starting outside linebackers were senior Ryan Bowman and sophomore Bralen Trice, with senior Martin and redshirt freshman McDonald working into the top rotation as well.

 Extra points

-- Junior kicker Tim Horn had a nice day on Friday, connecting on a 52-yard field goal after being iced with two timeouts, and converting a 30-yard field goal as well.
-Senior Peyton Henry’s only field goal attempt, a 45-yarder, knocked off the left upright and was no good.
+- Junior kicker Tim Horn had a nice day, connecting on a 52-yard field goal after being iced with two timeouts, and converting a 30-yard field goal as well.
+Senior Peyton Henry’s only field-goal attempt, a 45-yarder, knocked off the left upright and was no good.

-- The primary running backs working with the first team on Friday were senior Sean McGrew, junior Richard Newton and sophomore Cameron Davis.
+- The primary running backs working with the first team were senior Sean McGrew, junior Richard Newton and sophomore Cameron Davis.
 McGrew served as the starting kick returner as well.

 - In the secondary, the tandem of juniors Dominique Hampton and Cameron Williams served as the starting safeties.
 Fabiculanan and senior Oklahoma transfer Brendan Radley-Hiles continue to alternate with the starters at nickelback.